mrJean1/PyGeodesy/README.rst

 *natively*.
 Python 3.8.10 and 2.7.18 run on Intel (``x86_64``) or Intel *emulation* (\"``arm64_x86_64``\", see function `pygeodesy.machine`_).

-Test coverage has been measured with coverage_ 4.5.4 using Python 3.10.8, 3.9.6 and 2.7.18.
+Test coverage has been measured with coverage_ 7.2.2 using only Python 3.11.2 and 3.10.8.
 The complete coverage report in HTML and a PDF summary are included in the distribution files.

 The tests also ran with Python 3.11.2 (and geographiclib_ 2.0) on `Debian 11`_ in 64-bit only and with Python 3.11.2, 3.10.10 and 2.7.18